In shifting Syria conflict, Assad assumes command of forces

 Supporters of Assad say the government has steadied its nerve after a wave of defections and rebel attacks on strategic government targets since the summer.

-A Facebook picture of Assad dressed in military uniform sums up his transformation since a bomb attack in July killed his inner circle security leadership, including his brother-in-law and defense minister.
+A Facebook picture of Assad dressed in military uniform sums up his transformation since a bomb attack in July killed his inner circle security leadership, including his brother-in-law and defence minister.

 Recent visitors say the 47-year-old president has taken over day-to-day leadership.
 They speak of a self-confident, combative president convinced he will ultimately win the conflict through military means.